-- 1. An HTTPS request (from an external client to an internal server) arrives at the Security Gateway. - 2.
-The Security Gateway inspects the HTTPS request. - 3.
-The Security Gateway determines whether the HTTPS request matches an existing HTTPS Inspection rule: - If the HTTPS request does not match a rule, then the Security Gateway does not inspect the HTTPS payload. - If the HTTPS request matches a rule, then the Security Gateway continues to the next step. - 4.
+- 1. An HTTPS request (from an external client to an internal server) arrives at the Security Gateway. - Note By design, the Security Gateway/Cluster is intentionally configured not to perform HTTPS Inspection on traffic directed towards it.
+To change this behavior, follow sk114574. - 2.
+The Security Gateway intercepts the HTTPS request. - 3.
+The Security Gateway determines whether the HTTPS request matches an existing HTTPS Inspection rule: - If the HTTPS request does not match a rule, the Security Gateway does not intercept the HTTPS connection. - If the HTTPS request matches a rule, the Security Gateway intercepts the HTTPS connection and continues to the next step. - 4.
 The Security Gateway uses the certificate for the internal server to create an HTTPS connection with the external client. - 5.
 The Security Gateway creates a new HTTPS connection with the internal server. - 6.
 The Security Gateway decrypts the HTTPS connection. - 7.
-The Security Gateway inspects the decrypted HTTPS connection. - 8.
-If the Security Policy allows this traffic, the Security Gateway encrypts the HTTPS connection and sends it to the internal server.
+The Security Gateway calls the enabled Software Blades to inspect the decrypted HTTPS traffic. - 8.
+If the Security Policy allows this traffic, the Security Gateway encrypts the HTTPS connection. - 9.
+The Security Gateway sends the HTTPS request to the internal server.